Blog · Analysis · Last reviewed June 16, 2026

 In the United States, neural-data privacy has begun to appear through state privacy law rather than a comprehensive federal neurotechnology statute.

 Colorado moved first.
-House Bill 24-1058 became law on April 17, 2024, expanding the Colorado Privacy Act to address biological data and neural data.
-The Colorado General Assembly describes the law as protecting the privacy of biological data, including neural data, by expanding the scope of the state's privacy act.
+House Bill 24-1058 was signed on April 17, 2024 and became effective August 7, 2024, expanding the Colorado Privacy Act so biological data, including neural properties and activities used or intended to be used for identification, falls within sensitive-data protection.
+The Colorado General Assembly bill summary is explicit that the law protects biological data "including neural data" by expanding the privacy act.

 California followed with Senate Bill 1223.
 The chaptered law was approved and filed on September 28, 2024.
 It amended the California Consumer Privacy Act definitions so sensitive personal information includes personal information that reveals neural data.
-The law defines neural data as information generated by measuring activity of a consumer's central or peripheral nervous system, excluding information inferred only from non-neural sources.
+California defines neural data as information generated by measuring a consumer's central or peripheral nervous system and not inferred from non-neural information.

 The international layer is also moving.
-The OECD adopted its Recommendation on Responsible Innovation in Neurotechnology in 2019, emphasizing stewardship, trust, safety, privacy, inclusive deliberation, oversight capacity, and safeguards for brain data.
-UNESCO adopted a Recommendation on the Ethics of Neurotechnology in 2025, describing neural data and calling for guidelines for neural, indirect neural, and related data used in AI development and research when existing rules are insufficient.
+The OECD adopted its Recommendation on Responsible Innovation in Neurotechnology in 2019, emphasizing safety assessment, inclusive deliberation, oversight capacity, stewardship, trust, and safeguards for personal brain data.
+UNESCO adopted a Recommendation on the Ethics of Neurotechnology in 2025 that treats neural data, indirect neural data, and non-neural data enabling mental-state inferences as sensitive personal data and calls for consent, data minimization, purpose limitation, cybersecurity, workplace limits, and specific guidelines for AI development and research when current rules are insufficient.

 The pattern is clear.
 Law is not waiting for science-fiction telepathy.
-It is responding to a practical fact: nervous-system measurement is becoming a commercial data class.
+It is responding to a practical fact: nervous-system measurement is becoming a commercial, clinical, workplace, research, and state-interest data class.

 The AI Inference Layer